Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 Software that facilitate data interoperability and speed-up development of Connected Car Services could unlock another +$70 Billion by 2030

-Cars are becoming increasingly “Connected” with each other, the road infrastructure, our homes, and more, due to the rising penetration of embedded, tethered or integrated connectivity.
+Cars are becoming increasingly connected with each other, the road infrastructure, our homes, and more, due to the rising penetration of embedded, tethered or integrated connectivity.

-By 2030, more than 80% of cars will be Connected, with service value of more than $100 per vehicle.
+By 2030, more than 80% of cars will be Connected, with a service value of more than $100 per vehicle.

 But the Connected Car Services market is fragmented today, among other inefficiencies.